-As Eli Whitney left New England and headed South in 1792, he had no idea that within the next seven months he would invent a machine that would profoundly alter the course of American history.
-A recent graduate of Yale, Whitney had given some thought to becoming a lawyer.
-But, like many college graduates of today, he had debts to repay first and needed a job.
+A recent graduate of Yale, Eli Whitney had given some thought to becoming a lawyer.
+But, like many college graduates, he had debts to repay first and needed a job.
 Reluctantly, he left his native Massachusetts to assume the position of private tutor on a plantation in Georgia.

-There Whitney quickly learned that Southern planters were in desperate need of a way to make the growing of cotton profitable.
+There Whitney quickly learned that Southern plantation owners were looking for a way to make cotton growing profitable at a time when tobacco was declining in profit due to over-supply and soil exhaustion.
 Long-staple cotton, which was easy to separate from its seeds, could be grown only along the coast.
-The one variety that grew inland had sticky green seeds that were time-consuming to pick out of the fluffy white cotton bolls.
-Whitney was encouraged to find a solution to this problem by his employer, Catherine Greene, whose support, both moral and financial were critical to this effort.
-At stake was the success of cotton planting throughout the South, especially important at a time when tobacco was declining in profit due to over-supply and soil exhaustion.
+The one variety that grew inland had sticky green seeds that were time consuming to pick out of the fluffy white cotton bolls.
+Whitney was encouraged to find a solution to this problem by his employer, plantation owner Catherine Greene.
+Her financial support would be critical to his success.

 Whitney knew that if he could invent such a machine, he could apply to the federal government for a patent.
-If granted, he would have exclusive rights to his invention for 14 years (today it is 20 years), and he could hope to reap a handsome profit from it.
+If granted, he would have exclusive rights to his invention for 14 years based on the Patent Act of 1790, and he could hope to reap a handsome profit from it.

 The Constitution and Patent Law

 The Constitution empowers Congress "To promote the progress of science and useful arts by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries" in Article I, Section 8, Clause 8.
 Patent law must carefully balance the rights of the inventor to profit from his or her invention (through the grant of a temporary monopoly) against the needs of society at large to benefit from new ideas.